ahmed86-star/PeerDroper/replit.md

 - File metadata stored in database with references
 - Transfer progress tracking through WebSocket updates
 - Support for large files up to 100MB
+- **Note for Railway**: Files are stored in ephemeral storage and will be deleted on redeploy
+  - For production use, consider implementing cloud storage (S3, Cloudinary, etc.)
+  - Current setup works for development and testing

 ## External Dependencies